DeltaCamp/apollo-link-ethereum/packages/apollo-link-ethereum-resolver-ethersjs/README.md

 `
 ```

-The above query will retrieve all past logs for the ERC20Token contract defined in the AbiMapping.
+The above query will retrieve all past logs with the 3rd indexed Event parameter as the provided $address variable, for the ERC20Token contract defined in the AbiMapping.
 Because the field name is `allEvents`, topic0 will be a wildcard.
 The remaining topics will be interpreted as 'extra topics'.

 You may also wish to look for specific events: